 A group of 200 students is identified.
-Half took Latin in high school and half did not.
-The students are compared to see if the students who took Latin received higher SAT verbal scores.
+Half took 4 years of math in high school and half did not.
+The students are compared to see if the students who took 4 years of math received higher SAT math scores.
 Was this a study or experiment?

-A group of people with high blood pressure were given a magnesium supplement or a placebo for 4 weeks.
-The two groups are compared to see if the magnesium supplement lowered blood pressure.
+A group of people with osteoporosis were given a vitamin supplement or a placebo for 4 weeks.
+The two groups are compared to see if the bone density had changed.
 Was this a study or an experiment?